tkurtbond/tkurtbond.github.io/posts/2020/11/29/looking-at-the-mini-six-rpg-and-related-games/index.rst

      abused lives as test subjects and who want to be left alone, or help other mutants or the persecuted, or take the flight to MiraiCorp).
+   • `Fallen Earth: Battle for Freedom!`_: An Apocalyptic Sci-Fi Role Playing Game, where earth and humans are under attack from the Grays and other alien races, with the Grays using humans for food!

    † marks games I find particularly interesting, either for the setting or for how a game adapts `Mini Six`.‡